Skip to main content Skip to footer

 If you're entitled to a certificate because of your medical condition, speak to your GP or doctor.
 They'll give you an application form.

-You'll get a paper certificate in the post within 10 working days of us receiving your application.
+You'll get a certificate in the post within 10 working days of us receiving your application.

-We will backdate the certificate to start one month before the date we receive your application.
+We will backdate the certificate to start one month before the date we received your application.

 If your certificate covers the date you collect your items, you can get your NHS prescriptions for free.